adamjorr/somatic-variation/README.md

 ###What it does
 Uses Rcorrector and Khmer to clean reads found in READ_DIRECTORY.
 Rcorrector is used to remove errors and Khmer is used to remove excessively repetitive reads.

+##Why do we use it
+Later in the pipeline, we want to estimate a genome using the reads we've generated and the reference of a closely related species.
+However, it's infeasible to use a heavy-duty variant caller to approximate a new reference during iteration.
+Thus, we use an error-prone but faster variant caller to approximate each new reference.
+To reduce the chance of getting errors during the creation of a new reference and then fitting to those errors, we remove sequencing error first with Rcorrector.
+We then remove extremely high-coverage reads with Khmer, as these regions can also cause problems with variant calling.

 ###Expected output
 A file containing the khmer graph, called khmer_count.graph.